Wisconsin Department of Children and Families

 Individuals placed in CMC will receive a monthly payment of $673.

-Under specific circumstances, the CMC placement will count toward the 60-month state lifetime limit.
-If the FEP determines that placement in CMC will count toward the individual’s 60-month state lifetime limit, the FEP must explain the impact this will have on the family’s eligibility for future W-2 benefits.
-If CMC participants reach the 60-month state lifetime limit while in the CMC placement they are automatically eligible for 60 month extensions.
+Under specific circumstances, the CMC placement will count toward the 48-month state lifetime limit.
+If the FEP determines that placement in CMC will count toward the individual’s 48-month state lifetime limit, the FEP must explain the impact this will have on the family’s eligibility for future W-2 benefits.
+If CMC participants reach the 48-month state lifetime limit while in the CMC placement they are automatically eligible for a time limit extension.

 See 2.10.8 for more guidelines on CMC participants and the policies relating to W-2 time limit.